aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells.drawing.texts/bullet/type/_index.md

 ## type property

-Gets and sets the bullet type.
+Gets and sets the type of bullet.
 ### Definition:
 ```python
 @property